 Clocks have always been a part of Piaget’s history.
 The brand started out as a workshop in the Piaget family farm by Georges Edouard Piaget in 1874.
 His company crafted pocket watches and precision clocks.
 In 1911, when Timothée — Georges Edouard’s son — took over the company, the focus of the brand shifted to wristwatches, which were a huge demand at the time.

 But the brand remains true to its roots to this day.
-Instead of completely forgetting its beginnings as a clock manufacturer, the brand takes its most iconic wristwatch designs and applies them on clocks.
+Instead of completely forgetting its beginnings as a clock manufacturer, the brand takes its most iconic wristwatch designs and applies them to clocks.
 While Piaget mostly produces desk clocks, history states that the brand also manufactured wall clocks for its dealers and retailers.

 Most wall clocks from the watch carry the same architecture as the Limelight watches with its Roman numeral indexes and overall minimalist look.
 Other clocks include three subdials that serve as timezone dials with cities marking each one and telling its time.

-When Hublot started out with a disruptive choice of material for a wristwatch.
+Hublot started out with a disruptive choice of material for a wristwatch.
 Its earliest history recalls the use of natural rubber, which is a first at the time.
-This carries on the brand’s most iconic watch yet that is the Hublot Big Bang.
+This carries on the brand’s most iconic watch yet, that is the Hublot Big Bang.
 But more than these models, the company, owned by LVMH, is a prominent name for its innovations especially with detecting counterfeit watches.

 The models’ popularity pushed the brand to manufacture wall clocks that are designed after it, given for marketing purposes not only to boutiques and retailers but also to prominent names and brand ambassadors.
 The iconic Hublot Big Bang wall clock can be seen in all its 80 branches all over the world.

 Heading over to Germany, we find Junghans, a watch and clock manufacturer founded in 1861.
-The brand is mostly known for its Bauhaus designs as they worked with acclaimed designer Max Bill.
+The brand is mostly known for its Bauhaus designs, as they worked with acclaimed designer Max Bill.
 The partnership between Junghans and Bill lasted for many years and the legacy of the Max Bill clocks and watches are, to this day, celebrated by many enthusiasts and critics.
 In fact, Max Bill wall clocks can be found in the Museum of Modern Art in New York.

 Junghans has a long history of making timepieces that not only conform to modern standards but also embrace its roots.
 Aside from the Max Bill Bauhaus watches and clocks, the brand also manufactured pendulum box clocks that are popular to this day.
 Many of the brand’s clocks are sold at auctions.
-They all carry different aesthetics that make them such a wonder not only to own but watch.
+They all carry different aesthetics that make them such a wonder, not only to own but also to watch.
 The apt designs for the watch can definitely fit just about any home or office interior anyone puts it in.

 How to Pick the Perfect Wall Clock